Nights in Singapore Part 2

 National Day Celebrations

-I end this feature on nights in Singapore with a picture 2013 Singaporean National Day Parade celebrations.
-Each year on August 9th, the city state celebrates its independence and sovereignty with an extravaganza of lights and fireworks.
+I end this feature on nights in Singapore with a picture from the 2013 Singaporean National Day Parade celebrations.
+Each year on August 9th, the country celebrates its independence and sovereignty with an extravaganza of lights and fireworks.
 Tickets for the yearly parade are difficult, if not impossible, for tourists to obtain.
 However, be around the Marina Reservoir area where the celebration is usually held, and you stand a good chance of seeing the fireworks.
 With the Singapore Skyline glowing in the background, this might just be the best night photography opportunity of the year.
-Something definitely not to be missed, if you are travelling to Singapore in August.
+Something definitely not to be missed, if you are visiting Singapore in August.